Search for safe seafood broth recipe in the works

 Co-principal investigators on the project include Rohan Tikekar and Chengchu Liu from the University of Maryland and Kathy Savoie from the University of Maine Cooperative Extension.

-Additional team members from the University of Georgia are Kaitlyn Casulli and Anna Grace with the College of Agricultural and Environmental Sciences, Kris Ingmundson from FACS, Scott Whiteside from Clemson University and Rachael Lou, an undergraduate student at the University of Maryland.
+Additional team members from the University of Georgia are Kaitlyn Casulli and Anna Grace Peebles with the College of Agricultural and Environmental Sciences, Kris Ingmundson from FACS, Scott Whiteside from Clemson University and Rachael Lou, an undergraduate student at the University of Maryland.

-“We hope to make this recipe available for consumers through the NCHFP," said Casulli, assistant professor in the CAES department of food science and technology.
+“We hope to make this recipe available for consumers through the NCHFP," said Casulli, assistant professor in the CAES Department of Food Science and Technology.

 In this category: Nutrition